 We develop our pupils’ writing skills in order to improve their stamina and ability to write with confidence and reach the expected standard for their age and beyond.
 Our pupils begin their writing journey through visual literacy, drama and role play which builds upon their knowledge of writing for different contexts and purposes.
 They journey through the process of writing by discussing ideas, planning, writing, editing, re-drafting in order to ensure the end result is to publish and display their learning.
 Our pupils are exposed to high level vocabulary through the excellent texts we use as well as the language used through the wider curriculum.
 Teaching handwriting skills is regularly incorporated into English lessons and parents are encouraged to support this at home as well as the weekly grammar, spelling and speaking and listening home learning tasks.

-Synthetic phonics at our school is taught using the Letters and Sounds: Principles and Practice of High Quality Phonics programme (2007).
-The programme fosters children’s speaking and listening skills and equips them with the phonic knowledge and skills they need to become fluent readers by the end of Key Stage One.
-The Letters and Sounds programme enables children to see the relationship between reading and spelling from an early phase so that the teaching of one reinforces understanding of the other.
+Synthetic phonics at our school is taught using the Pearson Bug Club Phonics: The programme fosters pupil’s speaking and listening skills and equips them with the phonic knowledge and skills they need to become fluent readers by the end of Key Stage One.
+The Bug Club Phonics programme enables pupils to see the relationship between reading and spelling from an early phase so that the teaching of one reinforces understanding of the other.
 Decoding (reading) and encoding (spelling) are treated as reversible processes.
 This is made up of a six-phase teaching programme with each phase building on the skills and knowledge of previous learning.
 They are also taught to read and spell high frequency words for their phase.

-In the Early Years Foundation Stage (EYFS) and Key Stage One, daily high-quality, interactive phonics lessons are taught daily.
-Pupils are assessed termly to ensure they are progressing successfully through the phases.
-Streaming in used in Reception and year one to ensure that all the pupils are working towards or within the expected standard for phonics.
+In the Early Years Foundation Stage (EYFS) and Key Stage 1, daily high-quality, interactive phonics lessons are taught daily.
+Pupils are assessed half termly to ensure they are progressing successfully through the phases.
+Streaming is used in Reception, year one and year two to ensure that all the pupils are working towards or within the expected standard for phonics.
 Pupils in Year 1 are assessed against the Phonics Screening Check in June each year.
 This shows whether they have met the expected standard of phonic knowledge for their age.
 These assessments determine the ability groups of the children allowing flexibility within the groups.
 Those pupils who do not meet the expected standard are supported through continuing whole-class daily phonics and additional intervention in Year 2 to support them to reach the expected standard.
 All staff are trained in phonics to ensure consistency and support for all pupils across the phases.